MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-function-security-roles.md

 > [!NOTE]
 >
-> * You must be a Database Admin or a Function Admin to control function access.
+> * You must be an AllDatabasesAdmin, a Database Admin, or a Function Admin to control function access.
 > * A principal must have access on the database or table level to be a Function Admin.
 > * For more information, see [role-based access control](access-control/role-based-access-control.md).